wwhitaker/speedtests/README.md

 You may also run InfluxDB as a container in the same stack.
 Setting the InfluxDB `container_name` will allow the speedtest container to communicate via hostnames.

 ## Migrate InfluxDB v1 to v2
-I created this repository and container to move from old InfluxDB v1.8 to modern InfluxDB v2.
-I have been a long time user of [breadlysm](https://github.com/breadlysm/speedtest-to-influxdb)'s SpeedFlux work and wanted to maintain my long history of data.
 Various methods exist to migrate data, but the simple approach below worked for me.

 1. From the InfluxDB v1 server, export speedtests data to a line protocol file.